In addition to the built-in directives, Vue.js allows us to create our own custom directives.

 - You want to reuse the logic in multiple components

-- The logic is specific to the DOM: If you are working with HTML elements (and not with the application state)
+- The logic is DOM-specific: If you are working with HTML elements (and not with the application state)

 Directives are not suitable when,